 Types of Sedation in Dentistry

-Your level of anxiety and type of procedure may decide what type of sedation you use.
+Your level of anxiety and the type of procedure may determine what type of sedation you use.
 However, Dr. El-Awadi will provide you with the right information for the decision.

 Nitrous Oxide (Laughing Gas)